mikerockett/jumplinks/readme.md

 ### Support

-Need help with something: [ask in the forums](https://processwire.com/talk/topic/8697-module-jumplinks/)
+Need help with something?
+[Ask in the forums](https://processwire.com/talk/topic/8697-module-jumplinks/).

 ---